OttoDIY/OttoDIYLib/README.md

   ### Gestures:
 Finally, our favorite, This is a combination of the 2 previous functions we learnt sing + walk Their goal is to express emotions by combining sounds with movements at the same time and if you have the LED matrix you can show them in the robot mouth!
-As you see it’s very simple, but what it does is quite advanced.

   ```
   Otto.playGesture(gesture);